 OAH offers video conferencing services for parties involved in docketed matters.
 Requests must be approved by the presiding judge, and scheduling is subject to availability.
 All requests should be made at least 14 days in advance of the scheduled proceedings.

-OAH staff work with other governmental agencies to find a convenient and cost-effective location for the requesting party to appear via video conference.
-Typically, there is no fee for the service when OAH can connect to a site at another governmental location.
-In the event the site charges a fee, that fee will be billed to the party requesting the video conference.
+OAH staff work with other government agencies to find a convenient and cost-effective location for the requesting party to appear via ITV.
+Typically, there is no fee for the service when OAH can connect to a site at another government location.
+If the site charges a fee, that fee is billed to the requesting party.

 Workers' Compensation Matters: Bob Hosman (651) 361-7904